keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 ```
 :::

 This syntax afforded by the `mapN()` extension method is much more concise and closely matches the constructor arguments order passed to `User` itself.
-After all `User` is a product of results produced by contexts, which evaluate independently of each other as they do in the `sequence()` function.
+After all, `User` is a product of results produced by contexts, which evaluate independently of each other as they do in the `sequence()` function.

 ## Becoming an Applicative